 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Eosinophilic Leukemia.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Eosinophilia is a condition that develops when the bone marrow makes too many eosinophils, a type of white blood cell.
 People can have many eosinophils without having leukemia.
 For example, sometimes the body makes too many eosinophils because of an allergy or an infection with a parasite.
-This type of eosinophilia is called secondary eosinophilia and is much more common than eosinophilic leukemia.
+This type of eosinophilia is called secondary, or reactive, eosinophilia and is much more common than eosinophilic leukemia.

 This section focuses on chronic eosinophilic leukemia.
 Acute eosinophilic leukemia is very rare and is treated similarly to acute myeloid leukemia (AML) .